Which city is cheaper, Venice or Berlin?

 Dining out at restaurants in both Berlin and Venice can be an enjoyable experience.

-The nightlife in Berlin is well established with world renowned clubs and venues.
+People head to Berlin just to party.
 The nightlife scene here is legendary.
 There are club nights that last for days, bars and parties that appeal to every personality, and a diversity of venues that you can choose from.
 You'll find the classic techno warehouses, but there are also modern dance clubs, bunker parties, and raves.

 Most people don't head to Venice specifically for the nightlife scene, but you can find a few options.
 If you want to party, your best option is to head to the Lido area where you'll find night clubs and bars.
 A better alternative for enjoying your evening is to order a late night meal and a glass of wine at a local restaurant in Venice.

-If you're looking to go shopping, Berlin and Venice both offer plenty of spots.
+If you're looking to go shopping, Berlin and Venice both offer plenty of terrific spots.

 Known for shopping, Berlin draws large crowds to its stores.
 Bookshops, flea markets, luxury boutiques and artisan shops all make up the shopping scene in the city.
 Kurfürstendamm is one of the most famous shopping districts in the city.